SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 DATA do_number TYPE i VALUE 987.
 DATA do_string TYPE string VALUE `abc`.

-"After the assignment the data reference variable points to the values.
+"After the assignment, the data reference variable points to the values.
 "The data type is derived (dynamic type). dref_1_i = REF #( do_number ).
 "Dynamic type is the same as the static type in this case dref_2_str = REF #( do_string ).
 "Dynamic type is the same as the static type in this case